A dry marinade and two-zone grill are the one-two punch of great grilling

 Working the high/low.
 Perhaps the technique that gives you the most control while grilling is the two-zone fire, which is actually simple.
 For a gas grill, just turn one burner to high and the other to low.
 You may need to tinker with those settings because everyone’s grill is different; my old gas grill had the BTUs of a Bic lighter, so I would have used medium to get low.
 (Read how to gauge the desired temperatures below.)

 For a charcoal grill, start your coals using a chimney starter.
-If you don’t have one yet, please buy one now; it is low-tech and life-changing.
+If you don’t have one, please buy one now; it is low-tech and life-changing.

 (To use a chimney, stuff the smaller, bottom cavity loosely with paper.
 Fill the top with charcoal briquettes and, if using, hardwood lumps.
 Holding the chimney upright, light the paper in several places.
 The Venturi effect comes into play, drawing air from the bottom chamber up through the top.
 Remove your grill grate and carefully set the chimney in the bottom of the grill until the coals are red hot; this should take about 15 minutes.
 Proceed with your grilling operations.)

 Using an oven mitt (the chimney handle can get hot even though they’re designed not to), dump out the red-hot coals onto one side of the grill.
-Add more coals (about an equal amount will give you enough firepower to grill something small like chops or steaks), and let them burn until you have a nice deep bed of glowing coals coated in white ash.
+Add more coals (about an equal amount will give you enough firepower to grill something small, such as chops or steaks), and let them burn until you have a nice deep bed of glowing coals coated in white ash.

-Now, with long tongs or a little shovel or other hand implement, scoot about 1/3 of the coals to the other side of the grill basin, so you have 2/3 piled on one side and 1/3 spread out on the other.
+Now, with long tongs, a little shovel or other hand implement, scoot about 1/3 of the coals to the other side of the grill basin, so you have 2/3 piled on one side and 1/3 spread out on the other.
 Put the grill grate back in place.

 Test the temperatures with your hand.
 Hold your palm about 5 inches above the grate.
 You should want to pull your hand away — urgently, I might add — from the hot side after only 2 to 3 seconds and the moderate side after about 8 seconds.

-Note: Correction: An earlier version of this recipe included incorrect nutritional information.
-This version has been corrected.